awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

 To grant Amazon S3 permissions to publish messages to the SNS topic or SQS queue, you attach an AWS Identity and Access Management \(IAM\) policy to the destination SNS topic or SQS queue\.

-For an example of how to attach a policy to an SNS topic or an SQS queue, see [Walkthrough: Configure a bucket for notifications \(SNS topic and SQS queue\)](ways-to-add-notification-config-to-bucket.md)\.
+For an example of how to attach a policy to an SNS topic or an SQS queue, see [Walkthrough: Configure a bucket for notifications \(SNS topic or SQS queue\)](ways-to-add-notification-config-to-bucket.md)\.
 For more information about permissions, see the following topics:
 + [Example Cases for Amazon SNS Access Control](https://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_UseCases_Sns.html) in the *Amazon Simple Notification Service Developer Guide*
 + [Access Control Using AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/UsingIAM.html) in the *Amazon Simple Queue Service Developer Guide*